-All work-related accidents or injuries should be reported immediately to Dominique Ameigh, Benefits/Risk Management Coordinator.
-Employees who are unable to work because of a workrelated injury will be notified of their rights and responsibilities under the Texas Labor Code.
+All work-related accidents or injuries should be reported immediately to Morgan Ester, Benefits/Risk Management Coordinator.
+Failure to report injury in a timely manner may result in the injury not being covered.
+Employees who are unable to work because of a work-related injury will be notified of their rights and responsibilities under the Texas Labor Code.
 See Workers' Compensation Benefits, page 55 for information on use of paid leave for such absences.